uphold/docs/_transparency.md

 ### Security and Privacy

 All transactions are made public, but specific details about the transaction may be withheld from parties who were not a party to said transaction.
-To control this we would require developers to authenticate prior to retrieving privileged information relating to a transaction.
+To control this, we require developers to authenticate prior to retrieving privileged information relating to a transaction.

 ### Deposits